 What if a recruit fails both attempts at the first and second attempt of the run by only a few seconds?
 There is a third chance for those who failed the initial PFA twice, but only by a wee little bit, thus, there are high hopes that they will pass it in a few days or they will be separated.
 These recruits are kept in STEP, which is Ship 4 DIV 746.

-An important note: The initial run is on around the fifth business day after arrival if that day is a Monday, Wednesday, or Friday and if the division that the recruit was tentatively placed in upon arrival has filled.
+An important note: The initial run is on around the fifth business day after arrival if the division that the recruit was tentatively placed in upon arrival has filled.
 An All Male division will fill faster than an Integrated division, which contains both males and females.
 The date of the initial run for an All Male division is usually closer to the fifth business day after arrival than for some of those in an Integrated division.
 Males do not know until arrival if they will be placed in an All Male division or an Integrated division.
 Females will be placed in an Integrated division.
 Phase 1 (P-days) can be as short as 4 days to as long as 17 days, but are seldom over 11 days.
 Arrival and What Happens at RTC will let you know what is happening and what to expect.
 So far, those receiving the call that their recruit is being sent to SEPS have received that call before or within the 9 to 14 business days after arrival that it now takes to receive The Form Letter.